lsms-worldbank/selector/src/mdhlp/sel_remove_metadata.md

 # Feedback, Bug Reports, and Contributions

-Read more about the commands in this package at https://github.com/lsms-worldbank/selector.

-Please provide any feedback by opening an issue at https://github.com/lsms-worldbank/selector/issues.
+Read more about these commands on [this repo](https://github.com/lsms-worldbank/selector) where this package is developed.
+Please provide any feedback by [opening an issue](https://github.com/lsms-worldbank/selector/issues).
 PRs with suggestions for improvements are also greatly appreciated.

 # Authors